psy-farrell/psy-farrell.github.io/publications.md

 ## Recent publications ##

+Ballard, T., Farrell, S., & Neal, A.  (in press).
+Quantifying the Psychological Value of Goal Achievement. *Psychonomic Bulletin & Review.*

 Mason, A., Farrell, S., Howard-Jones, P. A., & Ludwig, C.  (in press).
 The role of reward and reward uncertainty in episodic memory. *Journal of Memory and Language.*

 Mason, A., Ludwig, C., & Farrell, S.  (2017).
 Adaptive scaling of reward in episodic memory: a replication study. *The Quarterly Journal of Experimental Psychology, 70*, 2306–2318.